grepString/SuperSprayPaintMod/README.md

 ## Features

+- Spawn a single paint can with a keybind
+- Cycle through 11 different colors
-- Spawns 4 matte and 4 metallic versions of each color
+- Toggle between matte and metallic sheen
-- Organized grid layout for easy selection
-- Simple one-key operation (F5)
+- Near infinite spray amount

 ## Usage